erezsh/erezsh.github.io/src/routes/books.md

 The true, complete, and most entertaining history of the illustrious Knight Of The Sorrowful Face, and his upright squire, detailing their quest for eternal glory and governable insulas.

+While most famous for fighting windmills in pop-culture, I feel this book is actually an ingenious hyperbole for the madness of man, when faced with the inherent meaninglessness of existence.
+Even though it was written in the 1601s, at times it reads almost like a contemporary postmodern novel, with a lot of self-awareness and subtle sarcasm.

 </PersonalPage>